Estifanos-Behailu/summarier/README.md

-# Flask PDF Summarizer with Google Drive and OpenAI Integration
+# PDF Summarizer with OpenAI

 This is a Flask web application that allows users to upload PDF files, upload them to Google Drive, and use OpenAI's GPT-4 to generate a summary of the PDF content.
 The summary is then stored in a PostgreSQL database for future reference.
 Features